RafaPe/Feminism_impact/README.md

 cd xmls
 python3 insta.py
 ```
 - The xml files should have been generated.
-You can check it using the command ls, and you should see the files:
+You can check it using the command ls, and it shows:

  ![alt text](https://raw.githubusercontent.com/RafaPe/rep_prueba/master/resources/ter1.PNG)